mserino/airport/README.md

 - Weather

 ## How to use it
-First you have to require the files for the airport, the planes and the weather
+First you have to require the files for the airport and the planes

 `require './lib/airport'`